 Heroku is a platform as a service that lets developers build and operate cloud-based applications.
-Using Heroku log drains, you can transport logs from your applications and deployments to Axiom by sending them via HTTPS.
+Using Heroku log drains, you can transport logs, metrics, api logs, and service app logs from your applications and deployments to Axiom by sending them via HTTPS.
+Heroku app is a cloud config service dyno platform that is easy to use for real-time routing projects and has many built-in Linux development resources for your use case.

-Whether you are running complex workloads, hosting your applications on Heroku, and configuring your web servers Axiom provides you with that monitoring capability tool that gives you a 360-degree view across your Heroku applications, application code, and eventually allows your team to collaborate.
-You will get insights from your Heroku application and visualize and analyze your data using Axiom Data Explorer.
+Whether you are running complex Heroku logs workloads, hosting your applications on Heroku, configuring dyno, log data, and logplex on Heroku resources, and configuring your web servers, Axiom provides you with that monitoring capability tool that gives you a 360-degree view across your Heroku applications, application code, API logs, system logs, and eventually allows your team to collaborate.
+You will get insights from your Heroku application and visualize your Heroku router logs from your applications, use case, and analyze your Heroku logs data using Axiom Data Explorer.

 - Create and log in to your Account on Axiom Cloud